Raised Close Herringbone Stitch

 Raised Close Herringbone

 The Raised Close Herringbone stitch is usually worked in the shape of leaves and incorporated in floral sprays.
-It is a self-padding stitch which adds texture and interest to a spray.
+It is a self-padding stitch that adds texture and interest to a spray.
 I recommend using a blunt tapestry needle when working Raised Close Herringbone Stitch.
 This avoids splitting the stitches.

 Before you start, mark a leaf shape on your fabric.
-And use a pen that is easily removed, such as a quilters pen.
+And use a pen that is easily removed, such as a quilter’s pen.
 The stitch will cover the outline.

 How to Work Raised Close Herringbone stitch

-Raised Close Herringbone Stitch step Make a straight stitch from the base of the leaf to the middle, on the centre line, bringing the needle out slightly to the left of of the tip of the leaf.
+Make a straight stitch from the base of the leaf to the middle, on the centre line, bringing the needle out slightly to the left of the tip of the leaf.

-Raised Close Herringbone Stitch step 2Slide the needle under the straight stitch, as illustrated.
+Slide the needle under the straight stitch, as illustrated.

-Raised Close Herringbone Stitch step 3Insert the needle back into the fabric at the tip of the leaf, to the right of where the thread emerged, so that when you pull the needle through the fabric the working thread is crossed.
+Insert the needle back into the fabric at the tip of the leaf, to the right of where the thread emerged, so that when you pull the needle through the fabric you cross the working thread.

-Raised Close Herringbone Stitch step 4Bring your needle out on the left of the leaf tip and a little down the side of the leaf, and pass the needle under the straight bar stitch.
+Bring your needle out on the left of the leaf tip and a little down the side of the leaf, and pass the needle under the straight bar stitch.

-Raised Close Herringbone Stitch step 5Take the needle back into the fabric a little down the side of the leaf on the right side of the leaf as illustrated, so that when you pull the needle through, the working thread is crossed.
+Take the needle back into the fabric a little down the side of the leaf on the right side of the leaf as illustrated, so that when you pull the needle through, the working thread is crossed.

-Raised Close Herringbone Stitch step 6Continue in this manner, working down the leaf.
+Continue in this manner, working down the leaf.
 Widen your stitches as you work to follow the shape.
 As you come towards the base of the leaf, make your stitches slightly narrower to follow the leaf shape.

-Raised Close Herringbone Stitch step 7As you can see in my sample of Raised Close Herringbone Stitch I used a hand-dyed variegated thread with an autumn tone!
+In my sample of Raised Close Herringbone Stitch, I used a hand-dyed variegated thread with an autumn tone!

 Have you seen my Stitchers Templates?